 Margaret Greenwald

-Dr. Greenwald is Associate Professor in the Department of Communication Sciences and Disorders (CSD) at Wayne State University.
+Dr. Greenwald is associate professor in the Department of Communication Sciences and Disorders (CSD) at Wayne State University.
 She conducts research in aphasia and other adult acquired neurocognitive disorders, and supervises student research.
-She teaches graduate courses on aphasia and related neurocognitive disorders, neuromuscular speech disorders, research methods and doctoral seminar.
-She also teaches an undergraduate course in speech-language pathology.
-She served as the CSD Department Chair from 2014-2020.
-She is the current PhD Coordinator, and she directs the CSD Professional Mentorship Team.
-In 2022, she was recognized at Wayne State University as Outstanding Graduate Mentor in the Health Sciences.
+She teaches graduate courses on aphasia and related neurocognitive disorders, neuromuscular speech disorders, research methods and doctoral seminar, and an undergraduate course in speech-language pathology.
+She served as the CSD department chair from 2014-2020, and she currently serves as the Ph.D. coordinator for the department.
+In 2022, she was recognized at Wayne State University as outstanding graduate mentor in the health sciences.

 Research interest(s)/area of expertise